Indigenous education: Assessment

-Criticisms of the Western educational model
+Criticism of the Western educational model

 Omitting indigenous knowledge amounts to cultural assimilation.
 The government stigmatizes indigenous learning, culture, and language to assimilate indigenous peoples and create a more homogenized country.
-A study on Malaysian post secondary students found that indigenous children struggled with social and academic adaptation as well as self-esteem.
+A study on Malaysian post-secondary students found that indigenous children struggled with social and academic adaptation as well as self-esteem.
 The study also found that indigenous students had much more difficulty transitioning to university and other new programs compared to non-indigenous students.
 These challenges are rooted in the fact that indigenous students are underrepresented in higher education and face psychological challenges, such as self-esteem.

 Globally, there is a large gap in educational attainment between indigenous and non-indigenous people.
 A study in Canada found that this gap is widened by the residential school system and traditionally Eurocentric curriculum and teaching methods.
 Stemming from the negative psychological impacts of attending residential schools in 1883, which were heavily influenced by Christian missionaries and European ideals and customs, a feeling of distrust towards Canadian schools has been passed down through generations.
 As a result of experiencing racism, neglect, and forced assimilation, the cycle of distrust has pervaded children and grandchildren, and so on.
 There is a continued lack of teaching of indigenous knowledge, perspective, and history.

 As mentioned above, there has been a modern-day global shift towards recognizing the importance of Indigenous education.
 One reason for this current awareness is the rapid spread of Western educational models throughout the world.
-Critics of the Western educational model believe that due to colonial histories and lingering cultural ethnocentrism, the Western model can not substitute for an Indigenous education.
-Throughout history, Indigenous Peoples have experienced, and continue many negative interactions Western society (for example, the Canadian Residential School System), which has led to the oppression and marginalization of Indigenous people.
-The film "Schooling the World: The White Man's Last Burden" addresses this issue of modern education and its destruction of unique, Indigenous cultures and individuals' identities.
+Critics of the Western educational model believe that, due to colonial histories and lingering cultural ethnocentrism, the Western model can not substitute for an Indigenous education.
+Throughout history, Indigenous peoples have experienced (and continue to experience) many negative interactions within Western society, which have led to the oppression and marginalization of Indigenous people.

+Schooling the World

+The film Schooling the World: The White Man's Last Burden addresses the issue of modern education and its destruction of unique, Indigenous cultures and individuals' identities.
 Shot in the Buddhist culture of Ladakh in the northern Indian Himalayas, the film fuses the voices of the Ladakhi people and commentary from an anthropologist/ethnobotanist, a National Geographical Explorer-in-Residence, and an architect of education programs.
 In essence, the film examines the definitions of wealth and poverty, in other words, knowledge and ignorance.
 Furthermore, it reveals the effects of trying to institute a global education system or central learning authority, which can ultimately demolish "traditional sustainable agricultural and ecological knowledge, in the breakup of extended families and communities, and in the devaluation of ancient spiritual traditions."
-Finally, the film promotes a deeper dialogue between cultures, suggesting that there is no single way to learn.
+The film promotes deeper dialogue between cultures and suggests that there is no single way to learn.
 No two human beings are alike because they develop under different circumstances, learning, and education.